Ottas/Detection-Lab/README.md

 ### Tools Used

-- SPLUNK - Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Splunk - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - pfSense Firewall – Firewall and traffic management system that forwards logs to Splunk for analysis.
 - Zeek & Suricata - Network security tools for traffic analysis and intrusion detection, forwarding logs and alerts to Splunk for analysis.
 - Active Directory - Domain controller managing user accounts, authentication, and configuring audit policies, while sending security logs to Splunk.